 What’s included in the price?

-The price is just for camp tuition for the three days.
-Lodging and meals are on your own.
+The price is for camp tuition only — unless otherwise stated.
+Lodging and meals are generally on your own.
 Orientation materials and some important handout sheets are sent upon registration, along with driving directions and accommodations info.
 Songbooks and other learning materials will be available for purchase.